K-VIL: Keypoints-based Visual Imitation Learning: Evaluation

-We first define a set of \emph{extraction tasks} $\mathcal{T}_E = \set{\taskabbr{PB}, \taskabbr{FT}, \taskabbr{PW}, \taskabbr{HH}, \taskabbr{IS}}$ for which we evaluate K-VIL's ability to extract generalizable task representations given $N \in \set{1, 3, 4, 5, 11}$ demonstrations, respectively.
+For each task, we record a few demonstration videos (RGB-D) of a human performing the task using an Azure Kinect mounted on the head of the humanoid robot \armarVI~\cite{Asfour2019}.
+For tasks involving categorical objects, we distinguish between the object instances used for training of the vision models (the DON and Mask R-CNN models), for the demonstrations, and for the reproductions.
+If we only have one instance of a specific object category, this instance is used for the training, demonstrations, and reproductions.
+We define a set of \emph{extraction tasks} $\mathcal{T}_E = \set{\taskabbr{PB}, \taskabbr{FT}, \taskabbr{PW}, \taskabbr{HH}, \taskabbr{IS}, \taskabbr{CT}}$ for which we evaluate K-VIL's ability to extract generalizable task representations given $N \in \set{1, 3, 4, 5, 11}$ demonstrations, respectively.
 For clarity, we only evaluate the representations of the last time cluster, i.e., the goal configuration of each task when $t=T$.
 We then define a set of \emph{reproduction tasks} $\mathcal{T}_{R} = \set{\task{Task}{N}: \taskabbr{Task} \in \mathcal{T}_E}$, each of which is the reproduction of the \taskabbr{Task} by \armarVI with the task representation extracted from $N$ demonstrations.
 In order to evaluate the reproduction and adaptation of the learned task representations, e.g., the geometric constraints, in new cluttered scenes, the scene is perturbed arbitrarily before each trial of execution.
-Specifically, the involved objects and the robot hands are placed in arbitrary different locations within the workspace and the view of the camera.
-The first image frame captured by the robot is used to parameterize the task based on K-VIL's task representation.
+Specifically, the involved objects and the robot hands are placed in arbitrarily different locations within the workspace and the view of the camera.
+The first image frame captured by the robot is used to parameterize the task with K-VIL's representation.
 This includes optimizing the local frames, identifying the keypoints, configuring the geometric constraints, and generating keypoint motion trajectories using the learned VMPs.
 We consider a task learned from $N$ demonstrations and from a third-person view to be \emph{generalizable} when it can be successfully reproduced by the robot with categorical objects in new cluttered scenes.
-In the following, we describe the specifications of each considered task in terms of the collection of demonstrations and the successful reproductions of the tasks by the robot.
-A list of all considered tasks is also provided in Table~\ref{table:kac_eval}.
+Next, we describe the specifications of each considered task in terms of the collection of demonstrations and successful reproductions by the robot.
+Table~\ref{table:kac_eval} provides the list of considered tasks.